 DEAR does not apply the tax rule to recalculate tax and is simply using the actual tax amount from the Amazon order.
 This means that if certain products are not Taxable or with varying tax in Amazon, all data and totals in DEAR will look identical to Amazon, but with DEAR tax rule name selected in this setting.

 The Tax Free tax rule mapping specified in this setting is used to create these lines for non-taxable products.
 This tax mapping could be useful for accounting.
 Not used for Amazon Europe marketplace.

-In case of tax recalculation Tax amount will be overwritten with value calculated by DEAR Taxation rule.
+In case of tax recalculation, the Tax amount will be overwritten with a value calculated by the DEAR Taxation rule.

-IMPORTANT: Orders will be skipped on download if Taxation mapping not finished!
+IMPORTANT!
+Orders will be skipped on download if Taxation mapping is not finished.

 Payment Account Mapping

 DEAR can capture payments made against orders in Amazon and is able to automatically add payments to a created sale invoice.
 To do this, Payment Account Mapping must be completed on this integration settings screen.
 You must choose an account that is able to receive payments from the chart of accounts.

 This setting is not mandatory – if payment mapping is not completed, orders are still captured and downloaded from Amazon, but payments must be manually added to invoices in DEAR.
 Some customers prefer to keep invoices open and then reconcile them with the biweekly payouts from Amazon.

 When you disconnect from the Amazon store, DEAR removes all associations between DEAR objects and Amazon, including Log and Product Catalogue.

 Products can be loaded from Amazon to DEAR in the Catalogue tab by clicking Load Products.